-In summary, our field study shows that effective handoffs are necessary for FTS to be feasible.
-Furthermore, our study suggests that a work procedure that includes developing small code components (code and test) with continuous check-in every day (as the handoffs process) may be an effective method for a successful FTS practice.
-The next section further analyzes the importance of efficient handoffs.
+In summary, our field study shows that effective hand-offs are necessary for FTS to be feasible.
+Furthermore, our study suggests that a work procedure that includes developing small code components (code and test) with continuous check-in every day (as the hand-off process) may be an effective method for a successful FTS practice.
+The next section further analyzes the importance of efficient hand-offs.